 Judith Butler (1988, 2005a) is one of the major scholars informing CMS regarding the analytical nexus between morality, ethics and gender.
 Following Foucault, Butler claims that gendered power is related to individuals’ sense of morality and humanity, together with gender norms.
 The ability to comply with social norms is significant because of the need to become intelligible and to be recognized as a subject.
 The subjection process follows heterosexual norms (Butler 2005a, 2005b).
 Subjects therefore find themselves trapped in a web of gender norms to be considered moral.
 Accordingly, Butler argues that the development of moral subjectivity always involves subordination effects (De Coster and Zanoni 2019).

 The proposed study relies on the CMS approach because it offers a feminist sociopolitical perspective on organizational ethics.
 However, this critical approach retains a normative aspect regarding power and gender equality and remains somewhat suspicious of the morality of the powerful.
 Therefore, to provide a comprehensive theoretical overview of conceptions of gender equality in organizations, I seek to challenge the dominant normativity assumption in the literature and avoid assessing the degree of morality [or ethical behavior] of the men and women I will interview.
-Instead, I will delve into the interviewees’ deep story and understand how things feel (Hochschild 2018), how they interpret their positions as managers in today's high-tech organizations, and how they describe and explain their current gendered social reality in their work environment.
+Instead, I will delve into the interviewees’ deep story to understand how things feel (Hochschild 2018), how they interpret their positions as managers in today's high-tech organizations, and how they describe and explain their current gendered social reality in their work environment.
 This reality, in turn, is laden with contradictions when it comes to cultural imperatives and gender equality ethics – what Gabriel Abend (2011) refers to as thick morality.
 I seek a profound understanding of how the interviewees imagine themselves as moral beings, exploring what makes them feel worthy and deconstructing out of their phenomenology the moral pressures they experience.

 The theoretical lenses of the cultural sociology of morality enable such an analysis, focusing on moral logics as a kind of cultural toolbox that varies across contexts (Lamont 1992, 2024; Boltanski and Thévenot 2006; Tavory 2011; Hitlin and Andersson 2015; Cohen and Dromi 2018; Avnoon et al. 2023).
 This toolbox contains meaning structures or discursive strategies through which we can examine how behaviors are perceived as constrained and enabled (Lamont et al. 2014).
 These tools enable the researcher to trace discursive representations and interpretations regarding the ethics of gender equality in the current workplace, and different forms of moral self-regulation in that context.
 For example, Michèle Lamont (1992, 2000) compared perceptions of moral worth among individuals from the upper-middle and working classes in France and the U.S., examining how they were shaped by cultural repertoires and symbolic boundaries, and how these discursive boundaries created the conditions for the creation of social boundaries.
 This type of sociological investigation is particularly needed in the current unsettled times in Israel and the U.S.

 As a rule, in the cultural sociology of morality, the reference to gender as a moral question that varies across contexts has been neglected.
 Little is known about organizational and cultural differences in the gendered moral positioning of women and men at the workplace.
-The present study seeks to narrow this gap in the literature through the analytic combination with the body of knowledge on femininities and masculinities in organizations.
+The present study seeks to narrow this gap in the literature through the analytic combination (of X) with the body of knowledge on femininities and masculinities in organizations.